postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 ### Specifying templates for async and iterator methods

-Instead of providing a single template method, you can provide several of them and let the framework choose which one is the most suitable.
+Instead of providing a single template method, you can give several of them and let the framework choose the most suitable one.
 The principle of this feature is described above.
 Instead of passing a string to the second argument of `OverrideMethod`, you can pass a <xref:Metalama.Framework.Advising.MethodTemplateSelector> and initialize it with many templates.
 See the reference documentation of <xref:Metalama.Framework.Advising.IAdviceFactory.Override*?displayProperty=nameWithType> and <xref:Metalama.Framework.Advising.MethodTemplateSelector> for details.

 [comment]: # (TODO: example)